 Annabelle Wallis is a perfect counterpart

-Their story never turns into the typical romance love story.
+Their story never turns into a typical romantic love story.
 Instead, they’re partners forced to work together at first, who then realize they don’t mind much.

 Other than these two stars, Sofia Boutella is the final actor to go through some of the more extreme stunts.
 You may know Sofia Boutella from Star Trek Beyond or Kingsman, where she has blades for feet.
 Very effective weapons!